dmartinol/odh-dashboard/docs/mcp/epics/catalogs/epic.md

 ## Status

 🟡 **In Progress** - Catalog listing and details are implemented.
-Server approval feature is in development.
+Import catalog and server approval features are in development.

 ## Technical Details